XertroV/MarketcoinWhitepaper/RFC-Draft.md

 This document is a draft for the RFC topic on Bitcointalk in the Altchain subforum.
 It should not be published till the authors can agree, and should be posted under the Marketcoin user, currently controlled by Max Kaye.

-# [RFC] - Marketcoin - The trustless decentralised cryptocoin exchange.
+# [RFC] - Marketcoin - a distributed p2p transactional value exchange network with no counterparty risk; impervious to outside influence or control.

 Marketcoin is a new altchain with its own currency.
 The network creates a trustless distrubuted exchange between most types of altchains.
+Marketcoin is only able to trade between cryptocurrencies.

 Max would like Marketcoin to be as open as possible to give it the best chance of a successful launch and continued operation.
 No code has yet been created to be worked on, currently this is in the whitepaper stage.